 Whether you’re religious or not, visitors arriving during the Easter holiday will want to check with city or regional tourism offices to find out about the respective traditions and celebrations at their destination(s).

 It’s hard not to get caught up in the magic of Easter church bells, costumes, music, confetti, and streamers.
+You’re likely to find something unique to observe or participate in, no matter which region you are in.
+Many of these festivities are so special that they are worth traveling to.

 - Scoppio del Carro (literally the explosion of the cart) is an Easter tradition in Florence that dates back to the 11th century.
 At 11 AM, right after Easter Sunday mass, white oxen pull the cart from S.S.
 Apostoli to the cathedral of Santa Maria del Fiore.
 At the end, a colombina (a rocket shaped like a dove) is launched, signifying a good harvest and a prosperous year.